 Hey there, lodge members!
 Number #13 here.
-I know you weren’t expecting an episode this week, but for secret reasons the Grand Jackalope has ordered me to release the bonus episode of errata and addenda.
-She also command ed me to have a few shots before recording it, I’m not sure why.
+I know you weren’t expecting an episode this week, but for secret reasons the Grand Jackalope has ordered me to release this bonus episode of errata and addenda.
+She also commanded me to have a few shots before recording it, I’m not sure why.
 Praise be to the Grand Jackalope her mysterious and unfathomable ways.

 Cold Hard Cash